Polysaccharides and mannoproteins

 Más información sobre Polysaccharides and mannoproteins

 The increased content of polysaccharides and mannoproteins improves the organoleptic perception of the wine, favoring the sensations of body and volume in the mouth.
 They interact with phenolic compounds in red wines, thus reducing astringency and bitterness of tannins.
 They also stabilize the aromatic fraction and delay its perception, prolonging the aftertaste.
 In addition, polysaccharides and mannoproteins contribute to tartaric stability, by blocking crystallization reactions, and to protein and coloring matter stability by interaction with proteins and tannins, respectively.

 They can be used:

-Before Bottling: MannoPLUS contains pure, soluble mannoprotein, which is added to finished wine before final filtration.
+Before bottling: MannoPLUS, pure soluble mannoprotein, is added to the finished wine before the final filtration.